goordianne/Coursera/README.md

-This is simply the exercise on Coursera module 2.
+One File is the exercise on Coursera module 2.
-Not sure if all correct, as I did struggle to follow the directions accurately.
+The "Final Assignment.ipynb' for Coursera module 5 "Hands-on Lab: Analyzing Historical Stock/Revenue Data and Building a Dashboard"